Trade Show Booth Ideas on a Budget

 Also, look for those that offer a handy carrying case.
 Saves time and hassle, as well as offers protection for these valuable display pieces.

 Learn more about portable trade show games in the following video:

 Learn Why Trade Show Prize Wheels and Games Work!

 Except for balloons and fresh floral, the display items discussed here are typically reusable, sometimes for many years.
 It's not unusual to use some of them for up to five years or more.
 As logic would dictate, the more an item gets used, the lower the cost.

 Here's how to figure the investment over time.

-Example: Say that a custom table cover with logo costs $300.
-The company exhibits at 3 trade shows or events each year and plans to use the cover for 5 years.
+Example: Say that a custom table cover with a logo costs $300.
+The company exhibits at three trade shows or events each year and plans to use the cover for five years.

 First, figure the number of uses.

 - Formula: Number of Uses per Year X Number of Years of Planned Use = Total Number of Uses